nektro/andesite/README.md

     - The Discord Snowflake of a user to add as an admin.
 Only required once.
 Admin priviledge allows this user to change the path access of other users.

 ## Deployment
 Works standalone or proxied through Nginx, etc to add additional headers.
-Pre-built binaries will be released as well.

 ## Built With
 - The Go Programming Lanuage - https://golang.org/